 Minimalism, Post-Minimalism and Conceptualism Straight from the 60s/70s

 Bonus Point: The library.
 Oh yes, the library.
 PROA has a whimsical library with all sorts of collections, from Latin American art to carefully selected books on Argentine poetry and literature, architecture, design, film, photography, fashion, and music.
-I’m guessing this is what heaven looks like (that, or a night out with John Cusack at an all-you-can-eat restaurant while JC Chasez serenades you).
+I’m guessing this is what heaven looks like.

 Wild Knots by Jean-Michel Othoniel and Aubin Arroyo

-Giant glass beads suspended in mid air—am I the only one thinking anal beads?
-(Not that I’ve tried them, or have I?
-I haven’t.)
+Giant glass beads suspended in mid air?
 Sign us up!
 Jean-Michel Othoniel’s latest exhibition, Wild Knots, has been around the Centro Cultural Kirchner for a while now, but will come to an end soon (think Nov.
-10th!).
+10th).
 Defying gravity à la Idina Menzel, these self-supported, large-scale, mirrored crystal sculptures, represent the existing parallelism between the universes of math and art.
-Through more than 20 sculptures created between 2009 and 2019, Othoniel reveals his very own artistic interpretation of Aubin Arroyo’s theory of [mathematical] knots.
+Through more than 20 sculptures created between 2009 and 2019, Othoniel reveals his very own artistic interpretation of Aubin Arroyo’s theory of (mathematical) knots.
 You only have October to see it, so get down there soon.

 Leandro Erlich’s Liminal

-Julio Le Parc: A Journey Through His Most Iconic Artworks
+Julio Le Parc: A Journey through his Iconic Artworks

 In celebration of Julio Le Parc’s extensive artistic trajectory, CCK is currently holding an exclusive exposition that unites more than 160 of his most significant works from the past 60 years.
 A pioneer of both the optical and kinetic art movements in Argentina, his abstract works depict colorful, vivid shapes and overlapped patterns, giving viewers the illusion of multidimensional movement.
-Remember kaleidoscopes as a kid, or LSD as an adult?
+Remember kaleidoscopes as a kid?
 Well, that’s exactly what Mr. Le Parc’s paintings feel like (okay, there’s a slight chance that’s only me).

 Make it Yourself: Workshops